 We are a major source of lending to small businesses, helping the economy grow at both a community and national level.
-Our members hold \$111 billion in small business loans.
+Our members hold \$85 billion in small business loans.

-We provide \$111 billion in business loans less than \$1 million, representing 32% of all such loans by banks to small businesses
+We provide \$85 billion in business loans less than \$1 million, representing 33% of all such loans by banks to small businesses

-We also provide \$61 billion in business loans less than \$100,000, representing more than one-third of all such loans by banks to small businesses
+We also provide \$53 billion in business loans less than \$100,000, representing 34% of all such loans by banks to small businesses